 If you are interested in writing an archaeology thesis based upon archaeological research, be sure to contact Professor Barnett early so that you can develop a project design and identify outside resources that may be required, depending on your interests.

 Writing an Honors Thesis

-Invitations to do an honors thesis are issued in the spring of the junior year based upon prior academic achievement.
+Honors projects usually have their inception prior to the senior year, often with junior-year study abroad or field work during the pre-senior summer.
+They formally begin in May of the junior year, with an invitation from the faculty of the department on the basis of prior academic achievement.
 Those wishing to petition the department for the right to pursue an honors thesis should submit their written application in September of their senior year.
 Normally, Bates departments admit only 10% of their students to the honors program, and the petition is a serious matter.